magento/architecture/design-documents/graph-ql/coverage/company-credit.md

     amount: Money @doc(description: "The amount fo the company credit operation")
     balance: CompanyCredit! @doc(description: "Credit balance after the company credit operation")
     purchase_order: String @doc(description: "Purchase order number associated with the company credit operation")
+    updated_by: CompanyCreditOperationUser! @doc(description: "The user submitting the company credit operation") }

+type CompanyCreditOperationUser {
-    updated_by: String! @doc(description: "The name of the person submitting the company credit operation") }
+    name: String! @doc(description: "The name of the user submitting the company credit operation")
+    type: CompanyCreditOperationUserType! @doc(description: "The type of the user submitting the company credit operation") }

 type CompanyCredit {